porsche-design-system/porsche-design-system/packages/storefront/src/pages/patterns/buttons/guidelines.md

 ### Ordering Buttons within a group

 You can either order Buttons within a group horizontally or vertically.
 In both cases, you should have an extra eye on the placement of the primary call-to-action – here, consistency is king ([Nielsen Norman Group,](https://www.nngroup.com/articles/ok-cancel-or-cancel-ok/) 2008).
+Our general recommendation is to place the CTA on the left.

 #### Horizontal alignment